NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 * False distinction = The metric can rank order the quality of **A** and **B** but the subjective test cannot
 * False ranking = The metric and subjective test reach opposing conclusion on the quality ranking of **A** and **B**

-Conclusions about the objective metric are printed to the MATLAB command window.
-In addition, the above incidence rates are plotted as a function of CI.
+Conclusions about the metric are printed to the MATLAB command window.
+In addition, the incidence rates are plotted as a function of CI.
 This allows the user to choose a CI value other than those recommended.

 Note that **Ideal CI** and **practical CI** do not assess the accuracy of a metric.